aanderse/LdapRecord.com/source/docs/laravel/auth/quickstart.md

 ## Debugging {#debugging}

-Inside of your `config/ldap.php` file, ensure you have `logging` enabled during setup.
+Inside of your `config/ldap.php` file, ensure you have `logging` enabled during the setup of authentication.

-This is a major asset in debugging connectivity and authentication issues.
+Doing this will help you immensely in debugging connectivity and authentication issues.

 ## Plain LDAP Authentication {#plain}